-(a) To participate effectively as a Member of the Executive; taking joint responsibility with other Lead Members for all decisions.
+- (a) To participate effectively as a Member of the Cabinet; taking joint responsibility with other Cabinet Members for all decisions. - (b) To participate in shaping and developing the policy and vision of the Council. - (c) To act as the Cabinet Member for a particular portfolio as may be determined by the Leader, and in doing so, have regard to

-- (b) To participate in shaping and developing the policy and vision of the Council. - (c) To act as the Lead Member for a particular portfolio as may be determined by the Leader, and in doing so, have regard to the Council's corporate policy objectives and championing the portfolio concerned within that strategic context, and being aware of key budgetary issues relating to the portfolio. - (d) To build good working relationships with senior officers and external partners, as appropriate, and to work with them in developing policy, strategy and delivery plans. - (e) To keep abreast of related developments and policies at national, regional and local level including being aware of the importance to the community and other stakeholders of the portfolio services. - (f) To work with and involve Policy Advisory Committees in decision making, as appropriate, keeping them informed of issues relevant to the Member portfolio and their terms of reference. - (g) To represent the Executive where appropriate at Overview & Scrutiny Committee in connection with any matter that may be called in; and to attend Overview & Scrutiny at their request in connection with any issues associated with the Member portfolio that are being scrutinised. - (h) To represent the Council on external bodies, as appointed, and feedback to the Executive any issues of relevance/importance. - (i) To be available as appropriate for other Members to discuss any queries or matters of concern. - (j) To promote the services within the portfolio and where appropriate to act as the spokesperson with the media for the portfolio area. - (k) To encourage the highest standards of probity and corporate governance, and to promote inclusivity and transparency in all that the Council does.
+- (d) To build good working relationships with senior officers and external partners, as appropriate, and to work with them in developing policy, strategy and delivery plans. - (e) To keep abreast of related developments and policies at national, regional and local level including being aware of the importance to the community and other stakeholders of the portfolio services. - (f) To work with and involve Policy Advisory Committees in decision making, as appropriate, keeping them informed of issues relevant to the Member portfolio and their terms of reference. - (g) To represent the Cabinet where appropriate at Overview & Scrutiny Committee in connection with any matter that may be called in; and to attend Overview & Scrutiny at their request in connection with any issues associated with the Member portfolio that are being scrutinised. - (h) To represent the Council on external bodies, as appointed, and feedback to the Cabinet any issues of relevance/importance. - (i) To be available as appropriate for other Members to discuss any queries or matters of concern. - (j) To promote the services within the portfolio and where appropriate to act as the spokesperson with the media for the portfolio area. - (k) To encourage the highest standards of probity and corporate governance, and to promote inclusivity and transparency in all that the Council does.

 3.3.
-Lead Member for Corporate Services and Deputy Leader
+Cabinet Member for Corporate Services

 - 3.3.1.
-To fulfil the duties of the Lead Member role description and have strategic:
+To fulfil the duties of the Cabinet Member role description and have strategic:

 - (a) Planning and policy development

 - (b) Performance Management

 - (c) Partnerships

 - (d) Biodiversity and Climate Change

 - (a) Medium Term Financial Strategy

 - (b) Capital Strategy

 - (c) Treasury Management Strategy

 - (d) Commissioning and Procurement Strategy

-- (e) Strategic Risk Management
+- (e) Council Tax Reduction Scheme

-- (f) Health and Safety
+- (f) Strategic Risk Management

-- (g) Heathlands Garden Community
+- (g) Health and Safety

 - (h) Commercial and Operational Asset Management Strategy

 - (i) Information Management Strategy

 - (j) Digital Strategy

 - (k) ICT Strategy

 - (I) Workforce Strategy

 - (m) Emergency Planning

 - (n) Maidstone Property Holdings (shareholder role)

 - (o) Land and property purchases, excluding purchases for the purpose of housing

 - (p) Biodiversity and Climate Change